 Following another relegation, this time at Sunderland, Lescott retired in 2017.
-That didn’t stop Spanish side Racing Murcia claiming Lescott’s signature three years later – a claim the Englishman denied.
+That didn’t stop Spanish side Racing Murcia from claiming Lescott’s signature three years later – something that the Englishman denied.

 He still maintained his place following the competition and won his 100th cap in a friendly win over Brazil in February 2013.
 He announced his international retirement after being left out of the 2014 World Cup squad and left Chelsea that same summer.

 Cole moved to Italy and became instantly became a meme after that Roma squad photo.
 He spent three years with LA Galaxy after terminating his contract early in Rome before finishing his career at Derby.

 The discovery that Cole played against Kalvin Phillips in that sensational Leeds-Derby play-off match in 2019 challenged everything we knew about the concept of time.

 He is now on the coaching staff at Everton, working under former team-mate Frank Lampard.